-The Edward Waters University Student Government Association is founded on providing a cohesive and unified voice for the student body of EWU.
-Our role is to advance EWU’s Mission and Vision by fulfilling the Goals of SGA through communicating the needs of students to the University’s administration and the local, state, and federal government.
+The Edward Waters College Student Government Association is founded on providing a cohesive and unified voice for the student body of EWC.
+Our role is to advance EWC’s Mission and Vision by fulfilling the Goals of SGA through communicating the needs of students to the University’s administration and the local, state, and federal government.

 Student Union Building